BondeYash/thunder-loan-audit/README.md

 Users additionally have to pay a small fee to the protocol depending on how much money they borrow.

+We are planning to upgrade from the current `ThunderLoan` contract to the `ThunderLoanUpgraded` contract.
+Please include this upgrade in scope of a security review.

 # Getting Started

 ## Requirements